Presbyterian Church of Pakistan

-The Presbyterian Church of Pakistan (Urd پاکستان نولکھا چرچ) is the largest Presbyterian, Reformed denominations is the second largest Protestants in Pakistan.
-It was formed in 1993 by the merger of United Presbyterian Church of Pakistan (1855-1993) and Council of Churches of Lahore.
+The Presbyterian Church of Pakistan (PHC) is the second largest Protestant denomination in Pakistan.
+It was formed in 1993 by the merger of the United Presbyterian Church of Pakistan (1855–1993) and the Council of Churches of Lahore.
+The church is administered from Lahore.

-As of 2016, the church has around 300,000 members, 220 congregations, 208 pastors, and 80 presbyteries, making it the largest Presbyterian denomination in the country and second largest Protestant denomination, behind Church of Pakistan.
+As of 2025, the church has around 500,000 members, 220 congregations, 208 pastors, and 24 presbyteries, making it the largest Presbyterian denomination in the country and second largest Protestant denomination after the Church of Pakistan.

 History

 Lahore Council of Churches

 The United Presbyterian Church of North America began missionary work in Pakistan in 1834 in the Ludhina region.
 A year after JC Lowrie, the first Presbyterian missionary in the country, moved from Ludhiana to Lahore.
 In 1849 John Newton and Charles Forman went to the same region to work as missionaries.
 Soon they extended their work to Rawalpindi.
 His efforts resulted in the founding of the Council of Churches of Lahore.

 In 1904, long before other Presbyterian communities, the Council of Churches of Lahore, formerly part of the United Presbyterian Church, was absorbed into the United Church of North India.